-- 1. Initial Submission Requirements: The following must be submitted on or before Wednesday, August 25, 2021 by 4:00 p.m.
-CDT: - Underwriting application - Application and Market Study Fees - Evidentiary materials to support the appendixes in the underwriting application, the Threshold Requirements and all financial commitments - evidentiary materials to support the Selection Criteria items - 2.
-Final Submission Requirements: The following must be submitted on or before Friday, October 1, 2021 by 4:00 p.m.
-CDT: - Threshold clarification, if applicable, any additional material LHC requested. - Analysis Fees (upon request)
+- 1. Submission Requirements: The following must be submitted on or before Wednesday, October 20, 2021 by 4:00 p.m.
+CDT: - Underwriting application - Application and Market Study Fees - Evidentiary materials to support the appendixes in the underwriting application, the Threshold Requirements and all financial commitments - evidentiary materials to support the Selection Criteria items - Threshold clarification, if applicable, any additional material upon request only - Analysis Fees (upon request only)